-In the UK we’re fortunate to have thousands of old buildings whose origins stretch back centuries.
+The UK possesses thousands of old buildings whose origins stretch back centuries.
 Dwellings make up by far the largest proportion of listed and historic properties and while houses older than the 15th century are relatively rare, those from the late 16th century onwards survive in significant numbers.

 Many period homeowners are interested in learning the history of their building, but it can seem a daunting task when you aren’t sure where to start.
 There are many professional architectural historians you can commission to undertake the research for you; however, tracing the history of a building yourself can be very rewarding.

-The more you know and understand your own home the more you will appreciate its value, admire its quirks and make appropriate changes that respect its history.
+The more you know and understand your own home, the more you will appreciate its value, admire its quirks and make appropriate changes that respect its history when renovating.

 Check to see if it's listed